 In addition to the assets that we currently maintain, City staff is working on developing a software model that can simulate the City of Napa drainage system.
 This model would give staff the ability to determine various features related to flood control and stormwater drainage; such as watersheds for individual catch basins, time of concentration for city watersheds, flow capacities of new and existing drainage pipes.

-An interactive drainage map has been published online making this information available to the public as well.
+An interactive drainage map is on the horizon to be published online making this information available to the public as well.
 This interactive map shows the location of drainage pipes, drain inlets, and outfalls.
 By using the search bar an area of interest can be located by either street address or assessor parcel number (APN).

 Reporting Drainage Problems